buff0k/Debian-11-Groupware/README.md

 The short-term goal is to get the deployment to actually work (Done), medium term to get some advanced features to work (Partially Working) and ultimately develop an installation script to automate the deployment.

-I give thanks to the following projects which gave sufficient insight into making all of these disparate products work:
+I give thanks, attribution and recognition to the following projects which gave sufficient insight into making all of these disparate products work:

 1. The original [ISPMail tutorial](https://workaround.org/ispmail) (I suggest this as a great starting point) which expertly describes the disparate technologies and how they are brought together in the modern email server.